PubInv/PubInv/index.md

 Some of the projects proposed here involve dangerous chemicals, powerful forces, fire, explosive gases, and biological hazards.

 Humanity an not advance without experiementation that involves some risk.
 The important thing is to remain safe at all times and not to proceed with an experiment until you have proper safety equipment and training.
 In particular, although we encourage young people to participate in Public Invention, they should not participate without adult supervision.

 We will attempt to discuss safety precautions within each project.
 However, because this is a distributed project and each participant may be creating their own experiments and machines, it will not be possible for us to provide safety guidance in all cases.
 Please proceed carefully at your own risk.

 # Contributors and Public Inventors

+04/16/2019 Avinash Baskaran agreed to work on the [Project #48: Gluss Controller](https://github.com/PubInv/GlussCon) project, part of [Project #16: Tetrobots](https://github.com/PubInv/tetrobot)

+04/15/2019 David Jeschke contributed [Project #47: Math-tablet](https://github.com/PubInv/math-tablet), which is fairly well-developed in terms of code.

 03/14/2019 Annalee Flower Horne contributed some ideas to [Project #40: Oil Painting Wheel for Very Thin Lines](https://github.com/PubInv/PubInv/blob/master/ideas/Project%20%2340:%20Oil%20painting%20wheel%20for%20very%20thin%20lines.md).